PacWest Bancorp's plan to sell $2.6 bln real estate loans calms investors

 "While the strategy (to divest non-core assets) was put in place in early 2023, recent events have increased the import of asset sales as it relates to removing funding pressure from the balance sheet and building CET1 capital," the brokerage wrote in a note to clients.

-Shares of PacWest were up 13% at $7.73 in premarket trading on Tuesday.
+On Monday, PacWest's shares surged nearly 20% after the company said it will sell 74 real estate construction loans with an outstanding balance of $2.6 billion to property firm Kennedy-Wilson Holdings Inc KW.N, at a discount of nearly $200 million.

-On Monday, the Los Angeles-based bank's shares surged nearly 20% on its announcement to sell 74 real estate construction loans with an outstanding balance of $2.6 billion to property firm Kennedy-Wilson Holdings Inc KW.N, at a discount of nearly $200 million.
+"Given the extreme moves in the stock over the past quarter, being in the stock requires an ability to handle higher volatility and to react to the news flow," RBC Capital Markets analysts wrote in a note.

-Shares of Western Alliance Bancorp WAL.N, Zions Bancorp ZION.O and Fifth Third Bancorp were also up nearly 1% each before the bell.
+Shares of Fifth Third Bancorp FITB.O and Zions Bancorp ZION.O were also up nearly 1% and 2%, respectively.

-The KBW Regional Banking Index .KRX, however, is still down nearly 4.6% since First Republic Bank became the third U.S. lender to collapse earlier this month.
+The KBW Regional Banking Index .KRX, however, has lost nearly 4.6% since First Republic Bank became the third U.S. lender to collapse earlier this month.

 (Reporting by Niket Nishant in Bengaluru; Editing by Shinjini Ganguli)